arokem/scipy-optimize/03-nonlinear-models.md

 ### Defining the model

 To perform optimization, we need to define the functional form of our model.
-For this kind of data, a common model to use (e.g in [work by Yu and Levi](http://doi.org/10.1167/2.3.4)) is a cumulative Gaussian function.
+For this kind of data, a common model to use (e.g in [work by Yu et al. (2002)](http://doi.org/10.1167/2.3.4)) is a cumulative Gaussian function.
 The Gaussian distribution is parameterized by 2 numbers, the mean and the variance, so as in the linear model shown above, this model has 2
 parameters: